 Examples of chemical energy

-Here are some examples of chemical energy:
+Here are a few examples of chemical energy:

 - Nuclear energy.
-In nuclear reactions of fission or fusion are generated chemical alterations in atoms that are transformed into chemical energy.
+In nuclear reactions of fission or fusion chemical alterations are generated in atoms that are transformed into chemical energy.

 Last review: November 25, 2016Back